iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-for-Azure-Storage/Azure-CosmosDb-Cheatsheet.md

 consistency models:

-- **strong** : guarantees that reads get the most recent version of an item
+- **strong**: guarantees that reads get the most recent version of an item
 - **bounded staleness**: guarantees that a read hax a max lag (either _version_ or _time_)
 - **session**: guarantees that a client session will read its own writes
 - **consistent prefix**: guarantees that updates are returned in order
-- **eventual** : no guarantees for order
+- **eventual**: no guarantees for order

 **Strong** and **Bounded staleness** will consume **twice** the normal RU for a request

 Consider the following points if your application is built using SQL API or Table API:

 - For many real-world scenarios, _session consistency_ is optimal and it's the recommended option.
-- If you need stricter consistency : _bounded staleness_ consistency level.
+- If you need stricter consistency: _bounded staleness_ consistency level.
-- If you need less strict consistency : _consistent prefix_ consistency level.
+- If you need less strict consistency: _consistent prefix_ consistency level.
 - If you need the highest throughput and the lowest latency,: _eventual consistency_ level.
-- If you need even higher data durability : _custom consistency level_ at the application layer.
+- If you need even higher data durability: _custom consistency level_ at the application layer.

 Consistency guarantees: